3D Printed Hot Runner Nozzles Yield Consistent Temperature Profile

-Monolith hot runners produced by DMS through a combination of SLS and AI, facilitate seamless integration with the mold and challenging material processing.
+DMS offers monolith hot runners, produced by Witosa in Germany, through a combination of SLS and AI, facilitate seamless integration with the mold and challenging material processing.

-Selective laser melting (SLM) metal 3D printing, combined with artificial intelligence (AI), produce DMS Monolith hot runner nozzles, tailored precisely to part and process specifications.
+Witosa in Germany produces monolith hot runner nozzles, a combination of selective laser melting (SLM) metal 3D printing and artificial intelligence (AI) tailored precisely to part and process specifications.

-According to the company, the innovation lies in the 3D-printed air spaces that provide insulation to the nozzles from the mold, ensuring a consistent temperature profile.
+DMS advises interested parties and customers on the selection of a suitable hot runner system for an efficient injection molding process and supports them during installation and commissioning.
+The company highlights this innovation, saying it lies in the 3D printed air spaces that provide insulation to the nozzles from the mold, ensuring a consistent temperature profile.
 This capability facilitates the processing of challenging materials within narrow temperature windows, while simultaneously reducing energy consumption and heat input into the injection mold, enabling more economical and sustainable part production.

 Nozzles are delivered at the optimal length for a specific mold design at no additional cost and each nozzle is distinctively produced to seamlessly integrate with the mold, including an imprinted union nut to simplify installation and maintenance.